Health and safety in rented accommodation

 The occupier is responsible for maintaining gas appliances which they own, or are entitled to take with them at the end of the letting.
 Please use the link below to find more information:

-By law, the landlord must ensure that the electrical system and any electrical appliances supplied with the let such as cookers, kettles, toasters, washing machines and immersion heaters are safe to use.
+By law, the landlord must make sure that the electrical system and any electrical appliances supplied with the let such as cookers, kettles, toasters, washing machines and immersion heaters are safe to use.

-If the landlord supplies new appliances, he or she should also provide any accompanying instruction booklets.
-If Northern Ireland Electricity believes that the electricity at your property is unsafe, it can disconnect the supply.
+If the landlord supplies new appliances, he or she should also provide any instruction booklets.
+If Northern Ireland Electricity believes that the electricity at your property is unsafe, it can turn off the supply.

 Carbon monoxide (CO)